moravianlibrary/AndroidZoomifyViewer/README.md

-# Android Zoomify Viewer

-This project contains Android view for Zoomify tiles with some usage examples.
+# Tiled Image View

+This project contains Android library for *Tiled Image View* - view that loads image gradually by tiles.
+And also demo app to demonstrate the library.

 Main features are:
- * gradual image quality refinement
+ * gradual image quality refinement (according to zoom level)
- * two level tiles (and ImageProperties.xml) caching - memory and disk
+ * two level caching (tiles and metadata) - memory and disk
  * tiles are downloaded and cached to disk in non-ui threads
  * fluent zooming and swiping
- * Listeners for server errors
+ * Listeners for server errors and single-tap gesture
+ * highligting rectangle areas (for example for fulltext search results, notes, etc. )
+ * view modes (how should image be mapped into container)
+ * server side errors accessible through event handlers
+ * https support
- * working examples of real data
- * examples of errors on mock server
+ * working demo with real data and examples of errors on mock server
- * library project with view that can be used from xml or code just like ImageView

 ## Requirements
-Minimal SDK version is 9 (Android 2.3) for both library itself and example project.
+Minimal SDK version is 12 (Android 3.1.x) for both library itself and demo project.
-Library project needs android-support-v4.jar so that LruCache works in API < 12.
 Examples App project depends on appcompat-v7 (from SDK 21) in order to enable Fragments, ActionBar/ToolBar in older versions.

 ## Adding the library to your app
 ### Android studio / Gradle
 Just add this dependency to your app module's build.gradle:
 ```
-compile 'cz.mzk.androidzoomifyviewer:android-zoomify-viewer:1.0'
+compile 'cz.mzk.tiledimageview:tiled-image-view:2.2.4'
 ```
 ### Eclipse / ADT / Other
 You can either clone this whole repository, which consisted of multiple Eclipse projects.
 You need to checkout tag 'eclipse'.
 Eclipse version will no longer be supported though.